Giving birth is an exciting event in any woman’s life – but it’s good to be prepared! Here are 15 things you might not know about childbirth recovery.

 And it hurt.
 It honestly hurt worse than any other part of labor and delivery, including when I didn’t have my epidural.
 I honestly thought I was going to die, and I asked the nurse if she would just give me another epidural.
 I wouldn’t wish that experience on my worst enemy.

 My sister later told me that after she has babies, she just drinks as much water as she can, just to avoid that situation.
 I started doing that about five minutes before the nurse made me have the catheter, and about 30 minutes later, I had no issues…but I sure wish I had started chugging the water down as soon as Jack was born.

 I did end up drinking a lot of water with my second, and the first pee was a lot less miserable!

 2. You Might Feel Like You’re in a War Zone

-This may be gross to some people (you’ve been warned!), but there will be a lot of blood.
-Just expect it.
 I remember reading about people who had no idea just how much blood there would be in the days and weeks after giving birth, and thankfully, I was prepared for that.
-However, if I wasn’t, I think I would have thought I was dying, or that someone had attempted to murder me.
+However, if I wasn’t, I think I would have thought I was dying.

 Don’t be embarrassed about it, especially at the hospital.
 The nurses, doctors, and the housekeeping (oh…the poor housekeeping) have seen it all.
 Accept help, embrace the ice packs, hospital pads, and mesh underwear.

 While bleeding slows down considerably in the first week after giving birth, many women continue to bleed for about six weeks after giving birth.
-You really should only worry if you start passing huge clots.
-And, if you start feeling great and start exercising, it may become heavier again.
-So, rest yourself up as much as you can!
-It will help your body heal faster.
+You really should only worry if you start passing huge clots, soak a pad in an hour, or your bleeding increases a lot after it’s started to stop.

 PS, have you heard of these?!
 I feel like they could be brilliant for postpartum bleeding.